 - Postcard.
 Parents/guardians may wish to give their child a stamped self-addressed postcard that can be written on and then posted home.
 This gives the cadets the opportunity to tell their parents/guardians just how much they are enjoying camp.

 - Early Collection.
 In extreme circumstances we may need a cadet to be collected by his/her parents/guardians from camp, possibly due to medical or disciplinary reasons.
 The VCC is unable to transport cadets home early should this situation arise so it is the parents/guardians responsibility to ensure they or a designated and approved person can travel to camp to collect their son/daughter/ward.

 - Late Arrival/Early Departure.
 If a cadet is not able to attend the whole of camp then a late arrival and/or early departure is permitted but we must be informed at the time of application and all transport is the responsibility of the parents/guardians.
 The cost of camp remains the same however.

 - Return Arrival.
-The arrival time on Fri 16 Aug 2019 is approximate, depending on boats and traffic.
+The arrival time back after Camp is approximate, depending on traffic.
 If the journey is severely delayed an update will be posted on Facebook.
 Everything will be done to achieve a timely dismissal but its important no-one departs until all luggage is accounted for and transport is cleaned.